cetic/fadi/doc/REVERSEPROXY.md

 * [1.
 Create the Traefik reverse proxy](#1-enable-the-traefik-reverse-proxy)
 * [2.
 Configure the various services to use Traefik](#2-configure-the-various-services-to-use-traefik)

-This page provides information on how to configure FADI with the [Traefik](https://traefik.io/) Reverse Proxy.
+This page provides information on how to configure FADI with the [Traefik](https://traefik.io/) reverse proxy.

 > Traefik is an open-source reverse proxy and load balancer for HTTP and TCP-based applications that is easy, dynamic, automatic, fast, full-featured, production proven, provides metrics, and integrates with every major cluster technology...
 No wonder it's so popular!

-Note: other Reverse Proxy than Traefik that could be used with FADI, check the list [here](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/).
+Note: other reverse Proxies than Traefik could be used with FADI, check the list [here](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/).

-You can find information about the Helm chart [here](https://github.com/traefik/traefik-helm-chart/tree/master/traefik) as the Traefik Helm chart is hosted in the traefik helm repository.
+You can find information about the Traefik Helm chart [in Traefik Helm repository](https://github.com/traefik/traefik-helm-chart/tree/master/traefik).

 ## 1. Enable the Traefik reverse proxy